 If you appreciate maximalist cushioning with a preference for a narrow, neutral fit, the HOKA One One Speedgoat 3 is not to be missed.
 It features a beefy, bomber outsole that performs well on all trail surfaces.
 It also boasts responsive cushioning that'll have you bouncing to your next destination.
 Unfortunately, the stability of this shoe takes a little getting used to as it's higher than most trail runners, and thus we recommend it for situations where balance isn't super key.
-Aside from that, we love this maximalist contender and awarded it a Top Pick.

 Offering burly protection in the form of maximalist cushioning, this behemoth will keep your feet well protected.
-HOKA One One stacks 28 mm of responsive cushioning in the heel with 23 mm in the forefoot.
+HOKA One One stacks 28-mm of responsive cushioning in the heel with 23-mm in the forefoot.
 Upon take-off and landing, you'll notice the springy nature of this maximalist shoe that HOKA users have come to love.